Tour of the Operator UI #

 actual units on the bench with serial numbers and calibration

-arrays without an asset YAML shows up as Observed.
+YAML on the bench shows up as Observed.

-The list of every DUT serial Litmus has seen in run history.
-DUTs
+The list of every UUT serial Litmus has seen in run history.
+UUTs

 Configured / Observed chip is needed.
 Columns: serial, part